dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0801.md

 The three regimes are then (1) 𝜔 ≪ 𝜔0, (2) 𝜔 = 𝜔0, and (3) 𝜔 ≫ 𝜔0.

 To decide which regime is relevant, let's make a rough estimate of how the two frequencies compare.
-For air molecules, the natural frequency 𝜔0 corresponds to ultraviolet radiation—the radiation required to break the strong triple bond in N2.
+For air molecules, the natural frequency 𝜔0 corresponds to ultraviolet radiation — the radiation required to break the strong triple bond in N2.
 The driving frequency 𝜔 corresponds to one of the colors in visible light (sunlight), so the electron's motion is in the first, low-frequency regime 𝜔 ≪ 𝜔0.
 (For the analysis of the other regimes, try Problems 9.12 and 9.15.)

 The low-frequency regime is easiest to study in the 𝜔 = 0 extreme.
 It represents a constant force 𝐹 = 𝑒𝐸0 pulling on the electron and stretching the electron–proton bond.
 When there is change, make what does not change!
 The bond stretches until the spring force balances the stretching force 𝑒𝐸0.
 The forces balance when the stretch is 𝑥 = 𝐹/𝑘 or 𝑒𝐸0/𝑘.